Is a Cash Advance Right For You?

 For most small businesses, qualifying for a merchant cash advance is easy.
 Depending on the advance amount, some lenders will want to review your recent sales to ensure that you bring in enough revenue to repay them.
 Like a bank, they may check your credit history but are much more likely to overlook some past blips in your credit report.

 Unlike a traditional loan, there’s no need to provide personal or business assets as collateral.
 No one wants to risk their valuable personal assets to solve a business shortfall.
 With CashAdvance, you can pay your loan with a percentage of your credit card receipts.

-Get Your Business Up and Running
+Cash Advance to Get Your Business Up and Running

 To get your business up and running, you have a mile-long list of things you need to get going; inventory, operating equipment, branding, marketing, business supplies, and carefully trained employees, to name a few.
 That thing your parents said about money not growing on trees is starting to make sense.